abchk1234/asbt/README.md

-asbt -q --sbo  # query all SBo intalled packages asbt -q --all  # query all installed packages asbt -c  # check for updates to packages installed from the repo asbt -c all # check all installed packages for updates to packages from repo asbt -P --upgrade # check for and upgrade out of date packages
+asbt -q --sbo  # query all SBo intalled packages asbt -q --all  # query all installed packages asbt -c  # check for updates to packages installed from the repo asbt -c all  # check all installed packages for updates to packages from repo asbt -P --upgrade  # check for and upgrade out of date packages asbt -e --rev gtkmm  # list installed SBo packages which depend on gtkmm
 ~~~

 # Notes